frontstack/frontstack/README.md

 ## About

-FrontStack aims to provide a complete development environment for modern Front End web projects based on a technologic stack powered by Node.js, Ruby or Python.
+FrontStack aims to provide a complete development environment for modern Front End web projects based on a technologic stack powered by Node.js, Ruby or Python

-Forget about dev environments, just code!
+Forget about development environments, just code!

 ## Installation

 ### Virtualized

-You can easily run FrontStack in any OS using [VirtualBox](https://www.virtualbox.org) and [Vagrant](http://vagrantup.com)
+You can easily run FrontStack in any OS using VirtualBox and Vagrant

 1. Download [Virtualbox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](http://downloads.vagrantup.com/) for your OS (64 bits)